AJ730/FederatedLearningGans/README.md

 #### How to run?
  - `run pip install pytorch_requirements.txt`
- - `run command 'mpiexec -n 3 pytorch/DistributedGanPytorch_fixedpy' from root`
+ - `run command 'mpiexec -n 3 pytorch/DistributedGanPytorch_fixed.py' from root`for classic FL-GAN
 #### Limitations
    - `Currently only works for 3 clients`